adamsamec/VoiceToggle/addon/doc/en/readme.md

 Define voices in NVDA settings, then use NVDA + Alt + V anytime to toggle to the next voice.

 ## Download
-* Starting with version 1.5.0, the add-oon will be ppublished in the NVDA add-on store.
+* The latest version of [VoiceToggle for NVDA 2023.2 and newer can be downloaded here][VoiceToggle-download] and is also available thrugh NVDA Add-on Store.
-* [VoiceToggle 1.4.1 for NVDA 2023.1 and lower can be downloaded here][VoiceToggle-download]
+* The old [VoiceToggle 1.4.1 for NVDA 2023.1 and older can be downloaded here][VoiceToggle-download-nvda-2023-1], but this version is no longer maintained and does not have the latest updates.

 ## Changelog
 [The changelog can be viewed here][changelog].